Best crafting games for the craftiest gamers among us

 The best crafting games can let you unleash your creativity as you put your exploration and scavenging skills to use.
 From building up your own base, to making gear and weapons, and much more besides, there's no shortage of memorable adventures that include crafting.

-There's often some crossover with the best survival games and best horror games out there, since many ask you to put together your own tools, weapons, and shelters to keep yourself safe against all manner of dangers.
-How you can craft and what you can make varies from game to game, from sandbox worlds you can shape to more tailored experiences that can include oodles of customization and crafting mechanics.
+There's often some crossover with the best survival games and the best horror games since many ask you to put together your own tools and shelters to keep yourself safe.
+And now we have a collection of cozy games utilizing crafting as well, asking players to re-build forgotten towns.
+Still, while we are seeing more and more new games making use of crafting gameplay, how you can craft and what you can make drastically varies all the time.
+From sandbox worlds you can shape to more tailored experiences that can include oodles of customization and crafting mechanics, there’s plenty for us to explore and enjoy out there.

-Happily, we're seeing lots of fresh crafting games release all the time, with many offering inventive ways to make your own creations.
-And with plenty of new games to look forward, we're sure to see more arrive in the future.
-Whether you're looking to build your dream home, assemble your own gear to tackle foes, or put together your own base of operations, we've brought together the very best crafting games that you can stuck into right now across all platforms.
+So, we’ve decided to deep-dive into the genre for you!
+Whether you're looking to build your dream home, assemble your own gear, or put together your own base of operations, we've brought together the very best crafting games that you can get stuck into right now across all platforms.
+So, get your tools ready as we take you through the 25 best crafting games that you can play today.

 25. Dig or Die